 While some elements of the structure of the ENB balsa sector have remained broadly consistent during the life of the project - there remain two major processors, one with their own estate and the other with a similar base of joint venture plantation (a land lease arrangement with a crop share payment); these plantations are the 'resource of first resort' for these processors.
 Their demand for smallholder wood has varied during the life of the project, reflecting the gap between market demand and their own resource supply, and periods of market downturn have impacted adversely on smallholder growers.
-A rise in demand for certified products initially created a barrier to smallholder resources, but a conscious change to include FSC Controlled Wood allowed smallholder participation.
+A rise in demand for certified products initially created a barrier to smallholder participation.
 The stumpage paid for the smallholder resources, which reflects global market prices, was c.
-PNG K40/m3 at the start of the project, collapsed to less than K10/m3 around the midperiod of the project, and has now recovered to c.
-K20/m3.
+PNG K40/m at the start of the project, collapsed to less than K10/m around the midperiod of the project, and has now recovered to c.
+K20/m.
 The ownership and/or management objectives of these major processors has also changed during the life of the project, and there has similarly been some flux amongst the smaller processors or purchasers of smallholder wood.